Schemalem/schemalem/README.md

 I learn about things and I build stuff.

-- 💻 I'm a full stack web developer focusing on Ruby, HTML, CSS, JS
+- 💻 I'm a full stack web developer focusing on Ruby, Rails, HTML, CSS, JS
-- 🌱 My most recent project was How's It Growing? - http://www.hows-it-growing.com/
 - 📫 You can reach me at nschembri93@gmail.com
 - 🇬🇧 I'm based in London